vrokad/build-guide/topic/k2c-qli-build-ga/build_with_firmware.rst

    .. note::
       To know the ``<machine>`` parameter values, see `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-240911224732/>`__.

-   On a successful build, you can see the QIRP SDK build artifacts at the following paths:
+   After a successful build, you can see the QIRP SDK build artifacts at the following paths:

    ::